MexrlDev/Apollo-Save-Tool-exe/README.md

 maybe ill do more updates if i could, but feel free to edit it, ill leave the source code in a folder.

-if you wanted to make a better version feel free, but please credit me for the work i did even if its not in the code.
+if you wanted to make a better version feel free, but please credit MexrlDev and Apollo Save Tool Devs.

-my github page is https://github.com/MexrlDev/

 -------------------